outfox/.github/profile/README.md

 ## ... a repository of clever little ⤜libraries⤏

-Everything we make is released under libre, free open source licenses.
+Everything we make is released under free & libre open source licenses.
 Most of the code is written in C#.

 ## ... reducing ⤜complexity⤏ in game dev
 A litter of small, unique game development libraries that do things creatively, quickly, and without weighing you and your codebase down.